faseeh41/Tailwind_frontend/README.md

 ## Usage Instructions

-To write your own create a markdown file in `_content` folder with the specified format.
+To write your own create a markdown file in `_content` folder with the specified format..

 ### Show your support